Porting Boards

 This guide details the generic structure you need to add a new BOARD

-, the different files as well as their functionality.
+to RIOT, the different files as well as their functionality.

 Porting Flowchart